 A VISIT TO VENICE

-The city that floats between sea and sky.
-Stroll around this magical city visiting some of the lesser known areas.
+How did Venice, the city that floats between sea and sky, come to be established in the middle of a lagoon?.
+Find out as we stroll around this magical city visiting some of the lesser known areas.

 A VISIT TO FLORENCE